calvofl0/rhd_dq/README.md

 **Whatever work you do and distribute based on the present code IS HEAVILY ENCOURAGED to be licensed with a free and open-source software license.**

+The files under the 3dparty directory are external 3rd-party software and are not covered by the present copyright, as well as the files that explicitly provide copyright information and license.
+All files outside of the 3dparty folder and with no explicit copyright notice are part of the present project and are threfore covered by the present copyright.

 Requirements
 ------------------
 The *pybold* python module was tested with both Python 2.7 and Python 3, and with NumPy 1.11.0 and above. *f2py* is required at compile time, and many distributions provide it as a side package *numpy-develop*.